karkirowle/karkirowle.github.io/_publications/odyssey_2020_examples.md

 In the below examples you will first hear an original utterance from the evaluation set, then a resynthesised example, and finally the explainable audio example.
 In most examples, you can hear that it is the rhythm of speech that seems to be the most important, as this can be clearly identified from most of these audio samples.
-Categories, like example A12 shows that there is sometic a characteristic noise for a particular spoofing category which is learned by our neural network.
+Categories, like example A12 shows that there is a characteristic noise for a particular spoofing category which is learned by our neural network.